arkusho/Portfolio/README.md

-# Oh?
+Oh?
 I see you found my portfolio repo
-# Well check it out!
-# And have +1 luck hehe